ChickenProp/p9-cli/README.md

 * This file, plus the file examples.sh, is the full extent of the documentation.

-* I haven't put serious thought into how to define the interface.

 * It's not on pip or anything, you just have to install it from here.
 You need to install plotnine, too.

 I make no commitment to future development.